nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 The options specified here is:
 * Authority: This is the authority that our application thrusts.
 This endpoint is used to fetch the RSA public key from our IdentityServer, which is used to verify the token.
 The `iss` claim in the access token must also be the same as Authority.
 * RequireHttpsMetadata: Must be set to `false` during development to be able fetch the RSA public key information over http.
 * ApiName: The name of the ApiResource specified in your identity server.
-It is the same as Scope.
-The access token must include the scope `cardtransactionapi` so that the Transaction api will accept the token.
+It is the same as Audience in `Microsoft.AspNetCore.Authentication.JwtBearer`.
+The access token must include the aud `cardtransactionapi` so that the Transaction api will accept the token.

 ### Step 3